Linkerin/bachelor-recipe/src/recipes/lemon-posset.md

 7. Allow the posset to cool to room temperature.
 Once it has reached room temperature, place the serving dishes in the refrigerator for a minimum of 4 hours.

 When serving, you can garnish with a touch of fresh berries.
-Enjoy!